 Read more: 7 deadly sins of UX/UI Design

 1. Not making clear what the user experience implies

-The user experience design is a design philosophy that aims to create products that meet specific needs of its end users, achieving the highest satisfaction and best user experience possible with the minimum effort.
+The user experience design is a design philosophy that aims to create products that meet the specific needs of its end-users, achieving the highest satisfaction and best user experience possible with the minimum effort.

 Often it is necessary to explain what things are not included in the user experience, which is not always associated with aesthetics, graphic design, ergonomics, or user interface.

 It is important to be clear that what is determined as user experience goes beyond this and depends not only on the client’s goal but on the objective that the technological solution is intended to meet.
 To perform a routine work of 8 hours on a PC, a user prefers a “simple” screen to a “cute” screen and this is something that cannot always be agreed upon with the client.